etcyl/rpi_dashboard/README.md

 ![alt text](https://github.com/etcyl/rpi_dashboard/blob/main/Screenshot%202024-09-22%20020601.png)

 This project is a Flask-based web dashboard to monitor and run commands on multiple Raspberry Pi devices remotely.
-The dashboard allows users to view specified metrics, run custom commands and run stress tests on all connected RPIs.
+The dashboard allows users to view specified metrics, run commands, and run stress tests on all connected RPIs.
 This guide provides a step-by-step walkthrough of setting up the RPIs, the Flask app, and running it from a Windows PC.
 Features: